FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Run and Review.rst

 - VELTIMEFP.OUT: 1000 highest velocities sorted by velocity.
 Use this file to look for surging.

 - TIME.OUT: Finds the grid elements that control the timestep.
 Sticky grid elements slow the simulation down.
+If a grid element has more than 1000 timestep adjustments, it can be modified so that it no longer exceeds the stability criteria.
+Slope adjustment, roughness adjustment, review total area of the grid element.
+If grid element is an inflow node, increase spatial tol to 0.1 and roughness to 0.200.

 - SUPER.OUT: List of super critical grid elements.
+If a grid element is listed and it is not likely to go super critical check the slope and roughness.
+Make an elevation adjustment or add a spatial tol = 0.1ft.
+If the grid element is likely to go super critical, leave it alone.

 - ROUGH.OUT: List of grid elements with n-value adjustments.
+Review for any unusual grid element n-value adjustment.
+  Review the slope and add a spatial tol = 0.1 if the adjustments are too excessive.

-- EVACUATEDFP.OUT: List of cells that dried out over a timestep.
-If a cell dries out, it could indicate instability.
+- EVACUATEDFP.OUT: List of grid elements that dried out over a timestep.
+If a grid element dries out during flooding, it could indicate instability.
+Check for ponding, slope, roughness.
+Increase the roughness value, raised depressed grid elements, use a spatial tol = 0.1 ft, adjust the slope slightly.

 Step 3.
 Channel review files
 ____________________________

 - CHANMAX.OUT: List of maximum channel cross section hydraulics.
 It is easy to scan this list for discharge values that are out of range.
+If a discharge is well out of range, it could be instability.
+Channel instability is corrected by making better transitions between cross sections that are change rapidly.

 - VELTIMEC.OUT: List of top 1000 channel elements sorted by high velocity.
 Quick check for excessive velocity.
+If velocities are excessive, review roughness values, slope, transitional areas.
+Look for surging.

-- CHANBANKEL.CHK: This is a list of cells that have a difference between the cross section elevation and the left or right bank floodplain elevation.
+- CHANBANKEL.CHK: This is a list of grid elements that have a difference between the cross section elevation and the left or right bank floodplain elevation.
 It may indicate that the channel alignment is off or the cross section is wrong.
+FLO-2D will address bank elevation differences by setting the grid element elevation along the bank to the same elevation in the cross section data.
+It is only necessary to correct elevations that cause a perched channel or a channel that is embedded deep into the grid.

 - CHVOLUME.OUT: A list of channel cross section hydraulics and mass balance.
 If the channel has a volume error, it will be listed in the last column.